 Why 2-pass instead of 3-pass

-I run a 2-pass routine (WTG → ATG).
-I do not include an XTG transition pass.
+Every test runs a 2-pass routine (WTG → ATG).
+We do not include an XTG transition pass.

-In my testing on the Vector platform, XTG adds marginal closeness benefit but increases irritation likelihood.
-The 2-pass routine matches my actual daily shaving habit, and consistency across all 13 cluster reviews matters more than adopting a “theoretical standard” I don’t actually use.
+In testing on the Vector platform, XTG adds marginal closeness benefit but increases irritation likelihood.
+The 2-pass routine matches our actual daily shaving habit, and consistency across all 13 cluster compatibility tests matters more than adopting a “theoretical standard” we don’t actually use.

 Note: 2-pass on a 0.76mm blade gap mild razor still achieves SS-to-DFS levels for most blade/skin combinations.
 BBS targets require XTG, which is outside this test’s scope.